The Top Three Challenges in Embedded Software Development

 Embedded developers work with a diverse range of assets.
 Source code, CAD files, simulations, artifacts, and more.
 Plus, development teams use various tools.
 Some may work in Visual Studio or MathWorks while others collaborate in Methodics or Eclipse.

 And codebases are only growing in size.
-According to a , 19 percent of respondents said managing increases in code size and complexity will be their greatest technology challenge in 2018.
+According to a , 19% of respondents said managing increases in code size and complexity will be their greatest technology challenge in 2018.

 Creating a single source of truth for these varied assets is key to streamlining embedded development.
 Developers need a version control platform that can integrate with the entire tool chain.
 And they need one that can scale to accommodate a growing codebase.

-There’s a lot of change within embedded development, but one thing is certain.
+There’s a lot of change within the embedded world, but one thing is certain.
 Development teams are becoming more distributed.
 This makes it difficult to unite all development tasks into a seamless workflow.
 Because development is a team effort, systems must support concurrent design, review, and artifact sharing.

 To compound the complexity, development timelines are shortening.
 Time to market remains a crucial factor to realize a competitive advantage.
 Companies are compelled to rethink how they can optimize their development process to improve productivity and maximize product success.
 To streamline release cycles, tools should promote automation of processes and design tasks.